Bop2000/DANTE/SelfDriving_Virtual_Labs/Architected_Materials_Design/README.md

 # Pipeline

-**To run the self-driving virtual laboratory for architected materials design using DANTE, see `DANTE_VL_Architected_Materials_Design.ipynb` for detailed instruction**
+**To run the self-driving virtual laboratory for architected materials design using DANTE, see `notebooks/DANTE_VL_Architected_Materials_Design.ipynb` for detailed instruction**

 **Note:** If you can not open it in Github, please download it.